wbrowar/craft-grid/README.md

 This plugin requires Craft CMS 3.1.7 or later.
 A browser that support CSS Grid Layout and CSS Custom Properties.
 For more information on browser support, see [Browser Support](https://github.com/wbrowar/craft-grid#browser-support), below.

 > 🚧 During BETA, Grid is not intended for use on production.
-Data might change or get corrupted, so please use Grid in a test environment only.
+Please use Grid in a test environment only.

 ## Installation